 Back in 2018 the housing authority came before the Board of Selectmen, at the time, led by Peter Tesei, to seek approval for an MI for an additional 51 units of senior and disabled housing at 71 Vinci Drive.

-The project got its MI approved, but three years have passed.
+The project had its MI approved by the Selectmen three years ago.

 Back in 2009, citing pressure on the town to provide affordable housing the housing authority proposed additional housing at McKinney Terrace, but the Byram community erupted at the prospect of additional housing there, and the controversy made its way into election season with all selectmen candidates including Peter Tesei opposing the proposal saying it was a less than an ideal location for seniors.